-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Outpatient prescription drugs (such as self-administered or take home drugs). √ Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television ✓ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) √ Prescription drugs prescribed for off-label use May be covered when supported by Medicare recognized D: ( : 1 : 1 : 1 compendium Private room in a hospital ✓ Covered only when medically necessary Radial keratotomy, LASIK surgery, and other low vision aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Refractive eye exams √ See Vision services (routine) in the Benefits Chart for information on when these services are covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes √ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Outpatient prescription drugs (such as self-administered or take home drugs). √ Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television √ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) √ Prescription drugs prescribed for off-label use ✓ Tor on-laber use May be covered when supported by Medicare recognized compendium Private room in a hospital ✓ Covered only when medically necessary Radial keratotomy, LASIK surgery, and other low vision aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Refractive eye exams ✓ See Vision services (routine) in the Benefits Chart for information on when these services are covered.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. √ Reversal of sterilization procedures and or non-prescription contraceptive supplies √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. √ Reversal of sterilization procedures and or non-prescription contraceptive supplies ✓ Routine dental care, such as cleanings, fillings or dentures.
 See Dental services in the Benefits Chart and Optional Supplemental Dental Benefits in Chapter 4, Section 2.2 for more information about when these services are covered and additional limitations.
-Routine foot care (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes Services considered not reasonable and necessary, according to the standards of Original Medicare √
+Routine foot care (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Alternative care and Outpatient mental health care in the Benefits Chart